DTG Printing vs DTF Printing: Which of These 2 Technologies Best Suits Your Business?

 Color Vibrancy | Needs RIP software to ensure colour optimisation | Needs RIP software to ensure colour optimisation |

-Pre-treatment | Requires pre-treatment process, which means you will need an extra step before printing. | No pre-treatment is necessary |
+Pre-treatment | Requires pre-treatment process, which means you will need an extra step before printing. | No pre-treatment is necessary. |

-Versatility | Only flat surface printing and as the name suggests: only garments. | Can print on different types of surfaces, and more than just garments such as mugs, metals, wood. |
+Versatility | Only flat surface printing and as the name suggests: only garments. | an print on different types of surfaces, and more than just garments such as mugs, metals, wood. |

-Business model | Limited to custom print garments only | Wide variety.
+Busines Model | Limited to custom print garments only. | Wide variety.
 You can print on promotional items, clothes, and also even sell gang sheets, as we discussed in our previous article. |

 Size | Compact size | Make sure your space requirement is adequate |